Skip to main content

 • Sync: toggle to sync the LFO speed to the host tempo.

-The Play tab contains MIDI and playback behaviour settings for this layer.
+The Config tab contains MIDI and playback behaviour settings for this layer.

 • Pitch Bend Range: set the pitch range in semitones for the MIDI pitch wheel.